yearn/yearn.fi/README.md

   git remote add upstream https://github.com/yearn/yearn.fi.git
   ```

-- Create `.env` file in root directory of repo then copy contents of `.env.example` to `.env` and replace values with your own keys.
+- Optional: Create `.env` file in root directory of repo then copy contents of `.env.example` to `.env` and replace values with your own keys.
+If you do not do this the default values from `next.config.js` will be used.

   ```
   cp .env.example .env